 Sources used for this article: IYH Radio, AskMen, Baltimore Sun.
 The Rise And Fall Of WCW, shiningwizards, ‘Controversy Creates Cash’ by Eric Bischoff, australiansportsentertainment, wrestlinginc, Playboy, ctpost, wrestling101, slamwrestling, WWE Magazine, and Keith Elliot Greenberg’s ‘An Oral History Of The Last Nitro’ for Bleacher Report

-Quotes used in this article originally compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.
+Quotes used in this article were originally compiled by Matt Pender and shared here with thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page.

 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
 While clicking these links won’t cost you any extra money, they will help us continue to bring you quality content!